owncloud/ocis-reva/docs/storages.md

 - tree provided by a POSIX filesystem
   - inefficiend path by id lookup, currently uses the file path as id, so ids are not stable
-    - can store a uuid in extended attributes and use a cache to look them up
+    - can store a uuid in extended attributes and use a cache to look them up, similar to the owncloud driver
   - no native ETag propagation, five options are available:
     - built in propagation (changes bybassing ocis are not picked up until a rescan)
     - built in inotify (requires 48 bytes of RAM per file, needs to kheep track of every file and folder)